-Patrick: Hey, this is Patrick Findaro, co-founder at Vetted Biz and Visa Franchise.
-At Vetted Biz, we help you find, vet, and buy a A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business model, brand and rights to sell its products and services.
-The franchisee signs a contract (franchise agreement) with the franchisor to acquire the franchise and generally has a territory granted to operate…. or business for sale throughout the United States.
+Patrick: Hey, this is Patrick Findaro, co-founder at Vetted Biz and Visa A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business….
+At Vetted Biz, we help you find, vet, and buy a franchise or business for sale throughout the United States.
 At our sister company Visa Franchise, we help foreigners move to the U.S. through investing in a franchise and obtain an E2 investor visa.

-And Craig’s gonna walk through a presentation and go through both the industry and how it’s structured, as well as the opportunity to own a Golden Heart franchise system, which when you think about the investment required to open one up, at the high range it’s around $100,000 to what the average revenue is per franchisee, it does look like a very promising opportunity for those that are looking to enter in the healthcare space, and there’s no requirements to have prior knowledge.
-And it’s really more of a relationship-based business and you can really lean on Golden Heart franchise for a lot of technical know-how and navigating insurance and the permits and everything.
+And Craig’s gonna walk through a presentation and go through both the A particular form or branch of economic or commercial activity.
+Subindustries are often referred to as categories on Vettedbiz.com and how it’s structured, as well as the opportunity to own a Golden Heart franchise system, which when you think about the investment required to open one up, at the high range it’s around $100,000 to what the average revenue is per franchisee, it does look like a very promising opportunity for those that are looking to enter in the healthcare space, and there’s no requirements to have prior knowledge.
+And it’s really more of a relationship-based business and you can really lean on Golden Heart franchise for a lot of technical Also known as procedural knowledge or intellectual property, it’s all the ideas, creations, inventions, knowledge, technology, processes, and secrets that help a business stand-out… and navigating insurance and the permits and everything.
 That’s what they’re here for.

 Craig: Great.
 Great.
 Well, Patrick, thanks for having us.
 Really appreciate the opportunity to talk a little bit about Golden Heart and the opportunity that we have.
 I would like to do a little bit of a presentation to, you know, provide some grounding so everybody knows a little bit about who we are and what we do, and really welcome the opportunity for questions.
 So Golden Heart Senior Care, people want to know what senior care is.
 It’s really non-medical home care services that you leverage and provide to clients, predominantly elderly folks who are frail or vulnerable, and you want to help them live in their homes as long as possible because who wouldn’t want to do that?